SOLAR ECLIPSE GLASSES

 ISO 12312-2 & CE Marked Solar Eclipse Glasses

-What's out there?
-You'll need the right tool to know.
-Only a pair of CE Marked, ISO 12312-2:2015 Certified solar eclipse glasses guarantee the enhanced safety needed to view a stunning solar eclipse, filtering out 100% of harmful UV and Infrared rays, so all that's left is the moment itself.
+When the lights go out over Europe, will you be left in the dark?
+Only a pair of CE Marked, ISO 12312-2:2015 Certified solar eclipse glasses guarantee the enhanced safety needed to view a stunning solar eclipse.
+Filter out 100% of harmful UV and Infrared rays.
+Take in totality on August 12, 2026.

 More info